July 11th, 2021

 We have developed this section on our website dedicated to COVID-19 information.
 This section is available on the public side of the website so that you can quickly and easily access the information, and refer your clients to it as well.
 We encourage you to check here regularly to look for new and/or changed information as this is the fastest way for us to communicate factually with our members, and to avoid outdated or false information sharing.

-Please note that our Saskatoon office is temporarily closed, therefore we ask that to receive the fastest possible response, you please contact us via e-mail - email@example.com or firstname.lastname@example.org.
+Please note that our Saskatoon office is currently closed to the public therefore we ask that to receive the fastest possible response, you please contact us via e-mail - email@example.com or firstname.lastname@example.org.

 - World Health Organization